-Juniors and seniors with a cumulative GPA of 3.5 or higher are eligible for membership into the Elkhorn High or Elkhorn South Chapter of the National Honor Society.
+Juniors and seniors with a cumulative GPA of 3.5 or higher are eligible for membership into their respective high school's chapter of National Honor Society.
 Candidates are evaluated on the basis of the four standards of membership: scholarship, service, leadership, and character by the members of the Faculty Council.